Sebastian Seung: TED Talk: "I Am My Connectome"

-In his 2010 TED Conference speech, Seung hypothesizes that the essence of a human being is his or her connectome.
+In his 2010 TED Conference speech, Seung hypothesizes that the essence of a human being is their connectome.
 The complexities and vast amount of neural connections in the human brain has slowed the complete mapping of the human connectome.
 This is in comparison to the only completely mapped connectome to date, that of the nematode Caenorhabditis elegans, a process that took over 12 years to complete despite the animal's hermaphrodite form only having a total of 302 neurons in its entire nervous system.

 Seung proposes that a connectome is like a riverbed.
 As the water of a river, neural activity is constantly changing, never staying still.
 The connectome is the riverbed which both guides the neural activity while also being shaped by the water over time.
 Illustrating how thinking and neural activity alters the connectome adding to the difficulty of mapping the human connectome that is constantly changing.